matsengrp/vampire/README.md

 The documentation consists of

 0. the demonstration script
-1. the example pipeline, which will give you commands to try
+1. the two pipelines, which will give you commands to try
 2. command line help, which is accessed for example via `tcr-vae --help` and `tcr-vae train --help`
 3. lots of docstrings in the source code